BrycensRanch/Focus-SIS/README.md

   </p>
 </div>

-> ⚠️ I take no responsibility if you get punished for using this, if we go down, we go down together! ⚠️
+> ⚠️ I take no responsibility if you get punished for using this.
+Also, I graduated so I am no longer testing this project.
+It should work as SIS' code hardly changes.

 ## IMPORTANT: NOT WORKING ATM